 What happens if I arrive for Mass, but seating capacity has been reached?

-- We are currently working on implementing a reservation system for our Masses.
+- We are have implemented a reservation system for our Masses.
 We hope that this will help us anticipate crowd sizes.
 Of course, no one system is perfect, and some of our parishioners do not have internet or are not registered.

 - If someone arrives for Mass but we are at our 30 % capacity, they will be asked to join the next scheduled Mass.